Glasgow Magdalene Institution: Other Magdalene Institutions in Scotland, and beyond

 At their height the Magdalene Asylums, which were run around the world, had 20 refuges in Scotland.

 The first in Edinburgh opened in 1797.
 In the capital, the charitable organisation, funded by church collections and private donations, opened in the Canongate in the Old Town, a popular location for street prostitutes.
 In the early 1800s, there were around 200 brothels in Edinburgh.
-The Magdalene Asylum was “sharply segregated place,” according to Scot-Pep, a sex worker’s rights organisation based in Edinburgh, with prostitutes kept away from those women of a “better order.”
-Women were kept in solitary confinement for the first three months “to eradicate the taint of moral contagion”.
+The Magdalene Asylum was "sharply segregated place", according to Scot-Pep, a sex workers' rights organisation based in Edinburgh, with prostitutes kept away from those women of a "better order".
+Women were kept in solitary confinement for the first three months "to eradicate the taint of moral contagion".

 One resident of the Edinburgh asylum, Mary Paterson, (originally from Glasgow) was murdered by Burke and Hare shortly after leaving the institution on 8 April 1828.

 In Ireland, the Magdalene Asylums, or Magdalene Laundries, were usually run by Roman Catholic orders and different to the Scottish system.
 A scandal broke in 1993 after a mass grave containing 155 corpses was found in the convent grounds of one of the laundries in Dublin.
 A formal state apology was issued in 2013 and a £50 million compensation scheme for survivors of abuse was set up.